VOGUE: A Multimodal Dataset for Conversational Recommendation in Fashion: Data Analysis

 \paragraph{\textbf{Correlation between Alignment and Satisfaction.}}

 Unlike prior CRS resources, our design captures not only objective alignment through item ratings but also subjective satisfaction from Seekers, enabling a more holistic evaluation of recommendation quality.
 In Fig.~\ref{fig:al_likert_cor}, we observe that Seeker satisfaction (y-axis) was consistently high.
 Likert surveys captured perceived decision quality, justification, intent to purchase, and Assistant helpfulness.
-Most scores exceeded 4.5 (out of 5), with helpfulness and justification especially positive.
+Most scores exceeded 4.5 (out of 5), with helpfulness especially positive.

 We further analyze the correlation between the Assistant’s alignment and the Seeker’s satisfaction (cf. Fig.~\ref{fig:al_likert_cor}).
 Encouragingly, higher satisfaction generally coincides with stronger alignment (measured by PC and MAE), indicating that better alignment contributes to better user experiences.
-This strong correlation also supports the use of alignment metrics to evaluate overall CRS performance in cases where user satisfaction is unknown, such as for the MLLM-based Assistant evaluated in the following sections.
+This strong correlation also supports the use of alignment metrics as a proxy for preference inference quality when user satisfaction is unknown, such as in the post-conversation MLLM evaluation in the following sections.

 Nonetheless, satisfaction varied across perceived decision impact and purchase intent, underscoring that it is not monolithic.
 This suggests that measuring only alignment, as is common in existing datasets, is insufficient.
 By contrast, the comprehensive design of \vogue highlights the opportunity for CRS to maximize impact by coupling robust preference modeling with user-centered design.
-In accordance with prior research~\citep{mcnee}, a system that feels supportive and transparent, while also aligning with user preferences, is likely to foster sustained user satisfaction and trust.
+In accordance with prior research~\citep{mcnee}, a system that feels supportive and transparent, while also aligning with user preferences, is more likely to foster sustained user satisfaction and trust.